 There are 3 main compounds needed for buffing.
 (There are other compounds for plastic, non stainless & aluminum metals)

-1. tripoli [link to product info at Amazon by ed.] compound, which will have a slight cutting ability used for aluminum.
+1. tripoli [affil. link to product info on Amazon] compound, which will have a slight cutting ability used for aluminum.

-2. stainless compound , which will also have a slight cutting ability used on stainless steel.
+2. stainless compound [affil. link to product info on Amazon], which will also have a slight cutting ability used on stainless steel.

-3. white rouge compound, which has no cutting ability and polishes either aluminum or stainless to a brilliant shine.
+3. white rouge [affil. link to product info on Amazon] compound, which has no cutting ability and polishes either aluminum or stainless to a brilliant shine.
 Again, White Rouge only polishes no smoothing / cutting ability.

 There are 2 main types of buffing wheels needed.
 Each wheel must only have 1 type of compound on it, never mix compounds on the same wheel.